 Bud Sosebee’s life would indeed be rich.
 An education and hard work gained financial success, but Bud’s richness came from living life to its fullest, an authentic example of realizing the American dream.
 With a common sense work ethic attributed to the Greatest Generation, Bud used the opportunities presented him to earn a pilot’s license, learning to scuba dive, becoming an accomplished artist and musician, shaking the hands of two Presidents, enjoying astronauts as friends, and serving 12 years as a Rockdale County Commissioner.

-By age 15, Bud was hauling 100 pound blocks of ice on his back for the ice boxes in his neighborhood.
+By age 15, Bud was hauling 100 lb. blocks of ice on his back for the ice boxes in his neighborhood.
 “That was hard work,” he said.
 “But it paid a lot better than selling newspapers.”
-"Paid a lot better" meant $3 a week.
-Hawking 100 pound blocks of ice took a toll on Bud’s feet; they were soon as flat as the hotcakes.
+‘Paid a lot better’ meant $3.00 a week.
+Hawking 100 lb. blocks of ice took a toll on Bud’s feet; they were soon as flat as the hotcakes.
 At age 16, he was begging the US Army to ignore his flat feet so he could fight for his country.
 Apparently 16 year old Sosebee had a knack for words even then: the Army accepted Bud, flat feet and all, and the youngster from Cabbage Town was off to war.

 He witnessed Hitler’s V-1 rockets pounding England, crossed the English Channel with the Fighting 69th, survived strafing by German aircraft and participated in the famous battle of the Ludendorff Bridge at Remagen.
 Bud was with the first unit of American soldiers at the Elbe River to link up with the Russians, including a tank brigade of Russian women.
-Two Bronze Stars for bravery were among his many decorations, including the ‘Ordre National de la Legion d’honneur’, France’s highest honor, awarded in 2014.
+Two Bronze Stars for bravery were among his many decorations, including the ‘Ordre National de la Legion d’honneur’, France’s highest honor.

 We lost Bud Sosebee on Sunday, March 29, 2015.
 The many obituaries will list his accomplishments and family members.
 But this narrative is personal, just a few brief thoughts on a great American.